 4. It leads to increases cost of land as firms compete to acquire more land for expansion.

-Downloaded from www.mutoonline.comcheck website for more past papersPage 535.It leads increased cost of labour as the firms compete for the available skilled labour force.Page 53
+5.It leads increased cost of labour as the firms compete for the available skilled labour force.

 Sub- Topic 4: THE THEORY OF REVENUE: